CRA International

-Charles River Associates (legally CRA International, Inc.) is a global consulting firm headquartered in Boston.
+CRA International, Inc. (doing business as Charles River Associates) is a global consulting firm headquartered in Boston.
+The firm provides expert testimony and litigation support, strategic advice, and analysis to law firms, corporations, accounting firms, and governments.

 Practice areas

-Their practices include: aerospace & defense, antitrust & competition economics, auctions & competitive bidding, climate & sustainability, energy & environment, enterprise risk management, financial accounting & valuation, financial markets, financial economics, forensic services, insurance economics, intellectual property, labor & employment, life sciences, mergers & acquisitions, and transfer pricing.
+Their practices include: antitrust & competition economics, auctions & competitive bidding, energy, finance, financial economics, forensic services, intellectual property, labor & employment, life sciences, management consulting (Marakon), risk investigations & analytics, and transfer pricing.

 History

+CRA was founded in 1965 by Jerry Kraft, John Kaler, and Alan Willens.
+The company went public through an initial public offering in April 1998.

-CRA acquired economic consultancy firm Lexecon in 2005 to expand its practice into Europe and the United Kingdom.
+In 2005, CRA acquired economic consultancy firm Lexecon to expand its practice into Europe and the United Kingdom.

 Marakon, which CRA acquired in 2009, forms part of their management consulting practice.
-Marakon Associates was founded in 1978 and pioneered value-based management (VBM) from the mid 1980s based on the academic work of Dr. Bill Alberts.
+Marakon Associates was founded in 1978 and pioneered value-based management (VBM) in the mid-1980s based on the academic work of Dr. Bill Alberts.
 This management principle, also known as managing for value (MFV), states that management should first and foremost consider the interests of shareholders when making management decisions.
 Under this principle, senior executives should set performance targets in terms of delivering shareholder returns (stock price and dividends payments) and managing to achieve them.

+In 2017, CRA acquired life sciences strategy firm C1 Consulting.
+In 2022, CRA acquired life sciences firm bioStrategies Group and labor-focused firm Welch Consulting.